 Nothing for O‘ahu.
-When you land on neighbor islands they will ask for some visitors to volunteer to come back in a few days and test again and might offer coupons or other freebies to encourage you to agree.
-And Big Island, at their own costs, test a small percentage of visitors to keep an eye on how many mist still have the bug.
+And Kaua‘i is closed.
+When you land on Big Island, the county will test all visitors—at the county’s expense.
 For what it’s worth, statewide post arrival testing has indicated that only a tiny fraction of your fellow passengers will go on to positively test.

 What is the COVID-19 situation in Hawai‘i?

 Compared to other places in the U.S., Hawai‘i is doing well and has the lowest case count per population in the whole nation.
 The neighbor islands in particular have been affected far less than the mainland.
-Since the pandemic began, the cumulative number of cases on the Big Island are around 1,500, Maui cases are measured in hundreds.
-And on Kaua‘i it’s only measured in the dozens.
-O‘ahu is the most populated island and has had close to 15,000 cases.
+Since the pandemic began, the cumulative number of cases on the Big Island are under 2,300, Maui cases are just under 2,300.
+And on Kaua‘i it’s less than 200.
+O‘ahu is the most populated island and has had under 22,000 cases.
 So bottom line?
 O‘ahu is like many places on the mainland whereas the neighbor islands have been lightly touched by comparison.

 What will Hawai‘i be like once I arrive?